 Advertising

-Don’t sleep on Bruges for your next European city break.
-Though it tends to get overshadowed by its big brothers Brussels and Antwerp, Bruges is actually the biggest city in Belgium – and it’s full of great stuff to do too.
+Bruges might get overshadowed by its big brothers Brussels and Antwerp, but though it might not be the biggest, it’s in lots of ways the most beautiful – and it’s full of great stuff to do too.
 If you’re into delicious beer, tasty food and, *checks notes*, museums about torture, you’ve come to the right place.

-Bruges is one of those great cities where you can tick off all the sights on your to-do list in one weekend, and still have time to park up with a tankard of cold beer and watch the world go by for a few hours.
+Bruges is one of those great cities where you can tick off all the sights on your to-do list in one weekend, and still have time to park up with a tankard of cold beer and watch the world go by for a whole afternoon.
 Our guide to Bruges features everything from canal boats to sticky ribs in chocolate and beer sauce, so you’re sure to find something for you.
+Here are the best things to do in Bruges.

 RECOMMENDED: